tdorssers/ztp/README.md

 *app.py* validates the format of the data for every API call.
 Error messages from failed API calls are presented in the GUI by returning an HTTP 500 response with a message string.
 Files are served from the current working directory.
 The directory listing API returns subdirectories and hides related script files.

-*main.js* displays text boxes for every key value in the DATA list of dicts.
+On the Home tab, the GUI lists all logged runs of *script.py*.
+The GUI displays text boxes for every key value in the DATA list of dicts on the Settings tab.
 The *install* and *config* text boxes are drop-down lists with the files in the working directory.
 The *version* text box is filled in automatically if the IOS XE version can be extracted from the file name.
-The GUI also supports uploading of multiple selected files.
+The GUI also supports uploading of multiple selected files on the Files tab:

 ![](media/gui.png)
 ![](media/gui2.png)